top of page

 Film Synopsis:

-Lost Boys explores the power of resilience and dedication through Alan's words.
-Follow his journey as he navigates his life in the challenges of Fentanyl addiction and poverty in the East Hastings neighbourhood.
+Follow Alan's journey as he navigates his life in the challenges of Fentanyl addiction and poverty in the East Hastings neighbourhood.
 This neighbourhood grapples with the heartbreaking dual threats of homelessness and fentanyl addiction, challenges that profoundly shape Alan's daily existence.
 He often finds himself engulfed in profound isolation, confronting relentless struggles tied to both his living situation and opioid dependency.
 Yet, amidst the chaos, Alan discovers a refuge in poetry.
 He pours his heart into his verses, sharing them with staff and fellow residents, finding an exquisite solace in this powerful form of self-expression.

 Screening Link: https://vimeo.com/718065361